What is the definition of ESG?

 Market reactions to the climate crisis

-In order to achieve the Paris Agreement limit of a 2°C increase by the end of the 21st century, MSCI’s Warming Potential estimates that every company in the MSCI ACWI IMI would have to reduce total carbon intensity (Scopes 1, 2 and 3) by an average of 8%-10% per year from 2021 until 2050.
+In order to achieve the Paris Agreement limit of a 2°C increase by the end of the 21st century, MSCI’s Warming Potential estimates that every company in the MSCI ACWI IMI would have to reduce total carbon intensity, i.e. scope 1, 2, and 3 emissions, by an average of 8%-10% per year from 2021 until 2050.

-The need for steep reductions in emissions in portfolios means that companies would have to find means of decarbonizing rapidly, and investors/investment firms are faced with the choices of convincing companies to undergo massive overhaul of procedure, change their portfolio concentration, and/or shift assets.
+The need for steep reductions in emissions requires companies to find means of decarbonising rapidly; investors and investment firms are faced with the choices of convincing companies to undergo massive overhaul of procedure, change their portfolio concentration, and/or shift assets.

-Environmental, social, and governance (ESG) strategies can help meet those needs: they are here to stay.
+Environmental, social, and governance (ESG) strategies can help meet these needs, and they are here to stay.